fbpx

 Itinerary

-Day 6 - DAY 6 ITTOQQORTOORMIIT
+Day 6 - Day 6: Ittoqqortoormiit

 As the Icelandic capital comes into view on the horizon, strange objects appear; trees larger than ankle height, glassy skyscrapers and streets full of cars, busses and people… Such a bustling capital may feel strange after the remote wilderness of Greenland!
 After a hearty breakfast, it is time to bid a fond farewell to the Crew and Expedition Team of Ocean Albatros, and descend the gangway back to dry land with memories of the voyage of a lifetime.